This post may contain affiliate links. Please read our disclosure policy.

 Can I make Alfredo sauce with half-and-half instead of heavy cream?

-How do I reheat Alfredo sauce without it breaking?
+How do I reheat Alfredo sauce?

-Can I make this Alfredo sauce ahead of time?
+Can I double this Alfredo Sauce recipe?

 RELATED: 20 Single Serving Meatless Meals